zchee/golang-wiki/Gardening.md

 ### "Unplanned" bugs

-"Unplanned" issues have a habit of being neglected.
+["Unplanned" issues](https://github.com/golang/go/issues?utf8=%E2%9C%93&q=is%3Aissue%20is%3Aopen%20milestone%3AUnplanned%20sort%3Aupdated-asc%20-label%3AGo2%20-label%3ALanguageChange) have a habit of being neglected.
 Check out old ones and see if they're easily fixable (and can be moved to a Go1.n or Go 1.nMaybe milestone), or should be closed.

-These are the Unplanned bugs sorted by age, most stale ones first: https://github.com/golang/go/issues?utf8=%E2%9C%93&q=is%3Aissue%20is%3Aopen%20milestone%3AUnplanned%20sort%3Aupdated-asc%20-label%3AGo2%20-label%3ALanguageChange

 ### Pending CLs